perl-actions/install-with-cpanm/README.md

 Boolean variable used to disable unit tests during installation Possible values: true | false [default: false]

+### `verbose`

+Boolean variable used to control the `-v` flag Possible values: true | false [default: false]

+Note: this was previously set to true by default, this is now disabled to speedup installations.

 ### `args`

 Extra arguments to pass to the cpanm command line.